SNAPSHOT-India stocks, bonds, rupee, swap, call at 0415 GMT

 --------------

-The partially convertible rupee at 62.37/38 per dollar, slightly weaker from Friday's 62.31/32, tracking a choppy domestic share market, while losses in most other Asian units also hurt.
+The partially convertible rupee at 62.36/37 per dollar, little weaker compared with its Friday's close of 62.31/32, tracking a choppy domestic share market, while losses in most other Asian units also hurt.

 GOVERNMENT BONDS